groliver-pcci/Kraken/README.md

-This is a back-end scouting data compiler for the 2023 FRC Charged Up season written in R
+A back-end scouting data compiler and visualizer for the 2023 FRC Charged Up season written in R